 Immigration Enforcement Updates

-July 21, 2025: The City of Irvine was notified by U.S. Border Patrol that they would be conducting targeted enforcement in the City.
+July 21, 2025: The City of Irvine learned that the U.S. Border Patrol conducted targeted enforcement in the City.
 It was later confirmed that two people were taken into custody in the area of the Irvine Spectrum Center.

-July 19, 2025: The City of Irvine was notified by U.S. Border Patrol that they conducted targeted enforcement in the City.
-It was later confirmed that one person was taken into custody in the area of Main and Executive Circle.
+July 19, 2025: The City of Irvine learned that the U.S. Border Patrol conducted targeted enforcement in the City.
+It was later confirmed after the City reached out to U.S. Border Patrol that one person was taken into custody in the area of Main and Executive Circle.

-June 29, 2025: The City of Irvine was notified by U.S. Border Patrol that they conducted targeted enforcement at two locations in the City.
+June 29, 2025: The City of Irvine learned that the U.S. Border Patrol conducted targeted enforcement at two locations in the City.
 It was later confirmed that five people were taken into custody from a car wash.

 June 12, 2025: The City of Irvine was notified by U.S. Immigration and Customs Enforcement (ICE) that they would be conducting targeted immigration enforcement operations at several locations throughout the City.
 It has been confirmed that these activities were focused on locating specific individuals under investigation for criminal activity who also have immigration law-related violations.